 The Commonwealth Ombudsman cannot investigate:

-• state, territory or local government actions (except in the capacity as ACT Ombudsman);
+• state, territory or local government actions (except in his or her capacity as the ACT Ombudsman);

-• the actions of private sector bodies (unless they are Commonwealth service providers, or their actions are otherwise deemed to have been taken by a Commonwealth agency, or they are bodies that come under the ombudsman’s jurisdiction as the Postal Industry Ombudsman, Overseas Students Ombudsman, or Private Health Insurance Ombudsman);
+• the actions of private sector bodies (unless they are Commonwealth service providers, or their actions are otherwise deemed to have been taken by a Commonwealth agency, or they are bodies that come under the Ombudsman’s jurisdiction as the Postal Industry Ombudsman, Overseas Students Ombudsman, VET Student Loans Ombudsman, or Private Health Insurance Ombudsman);

 • the actions of judges, and court officials when exercising powers of a judicial nature;

-• actions taken in relation to employment by Commonwealth agencies (although the ombudsman can investigate some pre- and post-employment matters not impacted by employment; and the ombudsman has a specialist role as the Defence Force Ombudsman in relation to the Australian Defence Force); or
+• actions taken in relation to employment by Commonwealth agencies (although the Ombudsman can investigate some pre- and post-employment matters not impacted by employment; and the Ombudsman has a specialist role as the Defence Force Ombudsman in relation to the ADF); or

-• actions that are or have been the subject of court or tribunal review initiated by a complainant, unless the ombudsman considers there are special reasons to investigate.
+• actions that are or have been the subject of a court or tribunal review initiated by a complainant, unless the Ombudsman considers there are special reasons to investigate.

 Discretion not to investigate

 The Commonwealth Ombudsman may decide to not investigate a matter or to discontinue an investigation in a range of circumstances, including where:

 • there has been a delay of 12 months or more between the complainant becoming aware of the action and lodging the complaint;

 • the complaint is vexatious or frivolous or not made in good faith;

 • the person making the complaint does not have a sufficient “interest” in the matter;

 • the agency concerned has not been given a reasonable opportunity to resolve the matter;